Joel Anderson, Interesting World Coins

 German Empire 20, 100 & 1000 Mark banknotes 1908-1914

 In 1871 Otto Von Bismarck united the 26 independent German States under Prussian King Wilhelm I, forming the Second Reich, also known as the German Empire.
 During its 47 years of existence, the German Empire became the industrial, technological, and scientific giant of Europe and the world's third largest economy.
-It created a colonial empire and possesed the world strongest army.
-The Empire disintegrated as a result of Germany's defeat in World War I. This five-coin set includes the silver 1/2 Mark, minted from 1905 to 1919; the copper-nickel 5 and 10 Pfennig and the copper 1 and 2 Pfennig, which were minted from 1874 to 1916.
-All five coins feature the Imperial German Eagle on the reverse and the denomination on the obverse.
+It created a colonial empire and possessed the world strongest army.
+The Empire disintegrated as a result of Germany's defeat in World War I. This six-coin set includes the silver 1 Mark, which was minted from 1873 until 1916; the silver 1/2 Mark, minted from 1905 to 1919; the copper-nickel 5 and 10 Pfennig and the copper 1 and 2 Pfennig, which were minted from 1874 to 1916.
+All six coins feature the Imperial German Eagle on the reverse and the denomination on the obverse.
 The coins grade Fine or Extra Fine.
 The set of 3 banknotes consist of the 20 Mark, 100 Mark and 1000 Mark notes dated between 1908 and 1914.
 The blue 20 Mark featured a crowned imperial German Eagle at the upper right and measures 136x90mm.
-The blue 100 Mark includes a large crowned imperal German Eagle on the front The back features two women holding a large medallion depicting a woman's head.
+The blue 100 Mark includes a large crowned imperial German Eagle on the front.
+The back features two women holding a large medallion depicting a woman's head.
 The large note measures 160 x105mm (6.3" x 4.1").
 The brown 1000 Mark note features two allegorical women representing seafaring and agriculture flanking the imperial German arms.
 The over-sized note is 187mm x 110mm (7.3” x 4.3”).
 It is printed on special ridged hemp paper containing blue silk threads.
 When first issued the three notes could be redeemed for over 12 ounces of gold on demand!
 After the start of World War I Germany halted the redemption of banknotes for gold - but kept on printing banknotes.
 By 1922 the notes were virtually worthless due to inflation.
 It is an impressive and historic currency set.

 Item PM-DE-SET3 GERMAN EMPIRE 20, 100 & 1000 MARK BANKNOTES 1908-1914 F-VF $6.00